Overview of LLP Registration in India

 - Words like “National” or “India” shall only be used with prior permission from the central government.

-- Words like "Bank," "Stock Exchange," "Insurance," or "University" cannot be used without permission from the regulatory authority.
+- Words such as "Bank," "Stock Exchange," "Insurance," or "University" cannot be used in the LLP name without permission from the regulatory authority.

-- The name of the LLP shall end with suffix "Limited Liability Partnership" or "LLP"
+- It is mandatory to end the name of your LLP with the suffix "Limited Liability Partnership" or "LLP"

 Step 3: Submit the Form

-- Another step is to draft and execute an LLP Agreement.
-The agreement must be clear, unambiguous, and should clearly specific the rights, liabilities, duties of the partners.
+- Once your LLP is incorporated, you need to draft and execute an LLP Agreement.
+The agreement must be clear, unambiguous and specify the rights, liabilities, and duties of all the partners, designated partners.

-- Form 3 for the LLP agreement has to be filed within 30 days of the incorporation of the LLP.
+- The LLP Agreement must be filed in Form 3 online on the MCA Portal within 30 days of the incorporation of the LLP.

 Form Name |